pahjbo/RegTAP/validator/README.rst

 License
 -------

-Copyright 2014-2019 The GAVO Project.
+Copyright 2014-2022 The GAVO Project.

 All data and code within this validation suite is released under the GNU General Public License Version 3, or, at your option, any later version.

-If this actually matters to you, some futher cleanup of the resource records might be required.
+If this actually matters to you, some further cleanup of the resource records might be required.
 Fragments of that material written by third parties might still be copyrightable.
 But they probably are not.